Strike the right tone for your audience

 This exercise is much easier when conversing with one person than when speaking to a larger number.
 The key difference is interaction—conversation is an exchange, whereas presentation is an output.

 Meet them where they are

 As full-time audience members, we’re constantly bombarded with new information and ideas.
 It can feel overwhelming trying to process it all.
 It can feel impossible to keep open to new ideas while maintaining a truth that guides you.

-Starting a conversation with a group of people can feel like jumping onto an already-moving roller coaster.
-People on the ride are having a similar experience but they’ve all arrived at this situation via different paths.
+Starting a conversation with a group of people can feel like merging onto a crowded freeway.
+People are having a similar experience, but they’ve all arrived at this situation via different paths.
 To be an effective communicator, you’ll need to place yourself in their seat to understand the types of things they’ll be open to hearing and exploring.

 Assess your audience with the Empathy Diamond

-If the scope or timing of a project doesn’t allow for full audience research or empathy workshopping when considering my approach for an audience, I use this lightweight tool to assess four facets of my audience:
+If the scope or timing of a project doesn’t allow for full audience research or empathy workshopping when considering my approach for an audience, I use the Empathy Diamond to assess four facets of my audience: